lla4u/Dude-Influx-Grafana/README.md

 ## Importing datalog into InfluxDB
 > 1. copy the usb key csv file(s) (USER_DATA_LOG.csv) into your datalogs directory
-> 2. from teminal or cmd or powershell (windows) execute docker exec -it dude-cli dudeloader.mjs
+> 2. from teminal or cmd or powershell (windows) execute: docker exec -it dude-cli ./dudeloader.mjs
 > 3. Select the file(s) from the provided list (space bar) and press Enter to import selected file(s).

 > [!CAUTION]